KillMonga130/lunar-lander-ai/README.md

 The Lunar Lander environment is a well-known problem in reinforcement learning where an agent must learn to control a lander to safely touch down on the surface of the moon.
 This project utilizes a Deep Q-Network (DQN) to train the agent, leveraging PyTorch for the neural network implementation and Gymnasium (a fork of OpenAI Gym) for the simulation environment.

-## Project Structure

-The repository is structured as follows:

-lunar-lander-ai/
-│
-├── Lunar_Landing.ipynb # The main Jupyter Notebook containing the code.
-├── README.md # This README file.
-├── lunar_landing_demo.mp4 # Video demo of the trained agent.

 ## Using Google Colab